fernandopalafox/fernandopalafox.github.io/content/truth.md

 So find people that aren't afraid of calling you out on your bullshit.
 People that celebrate you for facing your biggest fears.
+People that support you when times are hard, and sober you up when times are good.
 And ask yourself:
 Is your partner courageous?
 Are your friends courageous?
 You're the average of the five people you spend the most time with.
 So, choose wisely.

-If you're reading this, you very likely have a life of privilege beyond the wildest dreams of billions of people around the world.
+If you're reading this, you very likely have a life of privilege beyond the wildest dreams of millions of people around the world.
 So, honor the sacrifices made by parents, teachers, friends, and strangers and become the best person you can be.
 If not for you, then do it for the people you love, because they will bear your burden if you don't.
 There is never a perfect time to leave that bad relationship, learn to face your insecurities, leave that job you hate, or go back to school.